gvarnavi/personal-website-content/content/research-topics/electron-hydrodynamics.md

 cover:
   image: /images/research-interest-01-cover.svg
   alternate: Schematic of the emergence of steady-state vortices in anisotropic hydrodynamic flow
-  caption: Difference in steady-state streamplot between isotropic and square-symmetry viscosity tensors in a corbino disk geometry, highlighting the emergence of steady-state vortices
+  caption: Difference in steady-state streamplot between isotropic and square-symmetry viscosity tensors in a corbino disk geometry, highlighting the emergence of steady-state vortices.
   style: full

 ---